flashcordon/big-history/Mystères-physique.md

 - In hindsight, the two naturalness problems seem more like symptoms of a deeper issue.
 “It’s useful to think about how these problems come about,” said Garcia Garcia in a Zoom call from Santa Barbara this winter.
 “The hierarchy problem and the cosmological constant problem are problems that arise in part because of the tools we’re using to try to answer questions — the way we’re trying to understand certain features of our universe.”
 -

-# Le problème du lithium
+# Le problème du lithium cosmique

 *Sources*